JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 }
 ```

 This solution is missing all sorts of features.
 Differing log levels and log formatting are just not part of the deal here.
 There are many options I could have evaluated to make my life easier, including using a third party or properly leveraging stdout.
+This was another case of over-engineering instead of using the ecosystem I had already bought into.

 ## Security strikes again